 Portland Japanese Garden, and now by extension the Global Center for Culture & Art, becomes an entry point, the gateway for all to experience the heart and soul of Japan.
 The Center presents artists, musicians, performers, and practitioners from Japan but also from other corners of the world where influences from Japan have been absorbed or because their art forms reveal intriguing parallels and contrasts to Japanese arts and culture.
-Portland Japanese Garden is a living classroom that offers tremendous opportunities for experiential learning to all who enter its gates.

 Its lessons are many and varied and they are felt the moment one walks along its paths.